Homicide: Police ID 48-year-old Kansas shooting victim - NewsBreak

 Homicide: Police ID 48-year-old Kansas shooting victim

-KANSAS CITY —Law enforcement authorities investigating a homicide have identified the victim as 48-year-old Fransisco Garcia-Aguirre of Kansas...hutchpost.com
+KANSAS CITY —Law enforcement authorities investigating a homicide have identified the victim as 48-year-old Fransisco Garcia-Aguirre of Kansas...littleapplepost.com

-KANSAS CITY —Law enforcement authorities investigating a homicide have identified the victim as 48-year-old Fransisco Garcia-Aguirre of Kansas...hutchpost.com
+KANSAS CITY —Law enforcement authorities investigating a homicide have identified the victim as 48-year-old Fransisco Garcia-Aguirre of Kansas...littleapplepost.com